 H4.
-Manual Ignition Instructions
+Manual lighting instructions

-- Insert lit match through the leftmost match-lighting hole on the underside of the control panel and place near leftmost burner porthole. - Push and turn the leftmost control knob anti-clockwise to the high position. - When the left burner is lit, turn the remaining burners on from left to right. - Confirm that each burner is alight before turning on the next burner. - If leftmost burner fails to ignite, contact your local dealer for assistance. - After ignition, burners should be burned at the high position for 3-5 minutes in order to preheat the barbecue.
-This process should be done before every cooking session.
-The hood or lid should be open during preheating. - After completion of preheating, the burners should normally be turned down to a lower setting for best cooking results.
+- Insert lit match through the leftmost match-lighting hole on the underside of the control panel and place near leftmost burner porthole. - Push and turn the leftmost control knob anti-clockwise to the high position. - When the left burner is lit, turn the remaining burners on from left to right. - Confirm that each burner is alight before turning on the next burner. - If leftmost burner fails to light, contact your local dealer for assistance. - After lighting, turn the burners to the high position for 3-5 minutes in order to pre heat the barbecue.
+This should be done before each cooking session.
+When pre heating is complete, cooking can begin, taking extra care if burners are left in the high position.